Organisation for Joint Armament Cooperation

-The Organisation for Joint Armament Cooperation (French: Organisation Conjointe de Coopération en matière d'ARmement; OCCAR) is a European intergovernmental organisation that facilitates and manages collaborative armament programmes through their lifecycle between the governments of Belgium, France, Germany, Italy, Spain, and the United Kingdom.
+The Organisation for Joint Armament Cooperation (French: Organisation Conjointe de Coopération en matière d'armement; OCCAR) is a European intergovernmental organisation which facilitates and manages collaborative armament programmes through their lifecycle between the governments of Belgium, France, Germany, Italy, Spain, and the United Kingdom.

 History

 OCCAR was established on 12 November 1996 by the Defence Ministers of France, Germany, Italy and the United Kingdom.
 Legal status was not achieved, however, until January 2001 when the parliaments of the four founding states ratified the OCCAR Convention.
 Other European nations may join OCCAR, subject to their actual involvement in a substantive collaborative equipment programme involving at least one OCCAR partner and ratification of the OCCAR Convention.
 Belgium and Spain joined the organisation in respectively 2003 and 2005.

 Other states can participate to OCCAR programmes without becoming a member state.
-Currently the European Union member states and/or NATO members Turkey, Netherlands, Luxembourg, Finland, Sweden, Lithuania and Poland participate in one or more OCCAR programmes without being formal members.
+Currently the European Union member states and/or NATO members Turkey, Netherlands, Luxembourg, Finland, Sweden, Lithuania, Poland, Norway, Denmark, Greece, Portugal, Romania and Cyprus participate in one or more OCCAR programmes without being formal members.
 Australia also participates in OCCAR as a non-member with a focus on the Boxer, Tiger ARH and MU-90 Impact platforms.

 In 2023 Australia became the first non-European country to act as a participating state as part of OCCAR when it signed onto the MU-90 In-service support program.
-In November 2023 the Netherlands voiced its intention to join OCCAR.
+In November 2023 the Netherlands voiced its intention to join OCCAR.In May 2026 the Netherlands has now taken formal steps towards joining as a member state and the legislative proposal was sent to the Dutch House of Representatives by the Dutch Defence Minister Dilan Yeşilgöz-Zegerius and Foreign Affairs Minister Tom Berendsen.
+This would make the Netherlands the 7th Member state of OCCAR.

 Structure

 The highest decision-making body within OCCAR as corporate organisation is the Board of Supervisors (BoS).
 Each OCCAR programmes is supervised by a Programme Board (strategic decisions) and a Programme Committee (operational decisions).
 The programmes are executed by the OCCAR Executive Administration (OCCAR-EA) in accordance with the decisions of the supervisory bodies.
 OCCAR-EA is headed by the OCCAR Director (Joachim Sucker since Feb 2023) and consists of a Central Office and the Programme Divisions.
-OCCAR-EA employs over 300 staff members.
+OCCAR-EA employs around 470 staff members.

 Current programmes

-The 16 programmes currently managed by OCCAR are the following:
+The 20 programmes currently managed by OCCAR are the following: